Topological interaction of neutrino with photon in the magnetic field -- Electroweak Hall effect: Abstract

 \section{Abstract}

-Neutrino interaction with photons induced from a strong magnetic field approximation in the electroweak theory is presented.
-Contrary to the weak filed approximation, the interaction in the magnetized plasma has non-negligible strength and a topological form expressed by the Chern-Simons form of the neutrino current and the electromagnetic vector potential.
+The effective interaction of a neutrino with a photon in magnetized plasma is obtained from a strong field expansion in the electroweak standard model.
+The interaction is expressed by a Chern-Simons form of the neutrino current and the electromagnetic vector potential of the coupling strength proportional to $\frac{n_e}{B} \times e G_F$.
 The derivation of the interaction Lagrangian and its properties are presented.